6 Essential Oils for Menstrual Cramping

 What are the best essential oils for menstrual cramping?
-First let’s look at why do menstrual cramps happen in the first place?
+First let’s look at why menstrual cramps happen in the first place?
 Well, according to the Mayo Clinic, hormone-like substances called prostaglandins trigger uterine muscle contractions so your uterus can expel its lining.
-You can ease your cramp pain by eating specific foods, using a heating pad, yoga, lying on your stomach, taking over the counter paid relievers OR you could try essential oils.
+You can ease your cramp pain by eating specific foods, using a heating pad, yoga, lying on your stomach, taking over the counter pain relievers OR you could try essential oils.
 This is easy if you have some on hand already.

 For centuries, people have used oils to treat various types of conditions and illnesses.
 Today, these plant-based oils are gaining popularity and momentum as many individuals are turning to nontraditional treatments for common conditions.
 You can find essential oils in skincare products as well as some foods.
 They have been recognized as a powerful aromatherapy tool for easing anxiety and stress as well as menstrual cramping.

 We’ve gathered our favorite essential oils for menstrual cramping:

 When it comes to menstrual pains, lavender oil may just be the most versatile oil to have in your medicine cabinet.
 Not only does it help ease menstrual cramping, but it also is a soothing aroma to help with all your menstrual needs.
 When your uterus is trying to shed its inner lining, it contracts and expands causing the muscles around your uterus to be inflamed.
 Lavender is a great muscle relaxer.
 It even helps with skin irritations and promotes sleep.
 You can apply it to your abdominal area for maximum relief.

 By far one of the best options for pain relief, clary sage acts as a natural pain reliever and eases tummy troubles.
 Clary sage works to regulate the menstrual cycle by balancing hormone levels.
 Rub on your abdomen to reduce inflammation and lessen cramping.